omgnetwork/elixir-omg/docs/in_flight_exit_scenarios.md

 ```

 # Challenging a Piggybacked output
 To challenge a piggybacked output we must present a transaction that spends that output.
-The inflight transaction must have been put into a block, but the spending transaction does _not_ need to be in a block.
+The in-flight transaction must have been put into a block, but the spending transaction does _not_ need to be in a block.

 `/watcher/status` response will contain:
 ```